isomerpages/mol-services/_are-you-planning-to/sell-a-flat.md

       <input id="prepare" type="checkbox">
       <label for="prepare" class="tab-label">Before Resale Completion Appointment</label>
       <div class="tab-content">
-     <p> You will need to rectify any unauthorised renovation works and vacate the flat before the  <a target="_blank" href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp">Resale Appointment</a> so that the buyer can take possession of the resale flat after.</p>
+     <p> You will need to rectify any unauthorised renovation works and vacate the flat before the  <a target="_blank" href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp">Resale Completion Appointment</a> so that the buyer can take possession of the resale flat after.</p>
-    <p>Apply for <a href="https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/procedures/temporary-extension-of-stay" target="_blank">Temporary Extension of Stay</a> if you are unable to vacate in time.</p>
+    <p>Apply for <a href="https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/resale-application/request-for-temporary-extension-of-stay" target="_blank">Temporary Extension of Stay</a> if you are unable to vacate in time.</p>
       <p>Note: this step can take about 8 weeks from here to the final step of completing the resale transaction.</p>
     </div>
   </div>